NRCan/CanFlood/docs/source/06_tutorials.rst

 **Join Geometry**

 Open the results toolset by **clicking the ‘Results’** |visualimage2| **button**.
 The CanFlood models are designed to run independent of the QGIS spatial API.
 Therefore, if you would like to view the results spatially, additional actions are required to re-attach the tabular model results to the asset inventory (‘finv’) vector geometry.

 To do this, move to the ‘Join Geo’ tab, select the asset inventory (‘finv’) layer.
-Then select ‘r_passet’ under ‘results parameter to load’ to populate the field below with a filepath to your per-asset results file (If the filepath fails to populate automatically, try changing re-setting the ‘finv’ and ‘parameter’ drop-downs.
+Then select ‘r_passet’ under ‘results parameter to load’ to populate the field below with a filepath to your per-asset results file (If the filepath fails to populate automatically, try re-setting the ‘finv’ and ‘parameter’ drop-downs.
 Alternatively, enter the filepath manually).
 Finally, select the ‘Results Layer Style’ and ‘Field re-label option’ as shown:

 .. image:: /_static/tutorials_6_1_4_img_2.jpg